 November 13, 2020 by Ron Hetrick

 In one of the craziest years in recent history, it only makes sense that the labor market is behaving in an unexpected way.
-Despite losing over 21M jobs and regaining only about 60% back so far, widespread talent shortages are reported in nearly every industry—especially those that depend on a steady stream of entry-level (sub $20/hour) workers.
+Wage inflation is when the cost of labor goes up, in response to economical rising costs.
+That’s exactly what’s happening today.
+Despite losing over 21M jobs and regaining only about 60% back so far, widespread talent shortages are reported in nearly every industry—especially those that depend on a steady stream of entry-level (sub $20 per hour workers).

 In a normal recession, layoffs occur due to a contracting economy, which naturally leads to contracting payrolls.
 The 2020 shutdown is different because it was voluntary or self-imposed and occurred during a time of tremendous economic expansion.
 Incomes were rising and most people believed their jobs would return after a brief furlough.
 Remember, “two weeks to flatten the curve” was the battle cry at the outset of all this.